IUMDPI/Extract-CC-Bytestream/README.md

 The Python version will automatically derive the bit size from the data stream and it will adjust the luma of the image to try to get the best data.

+# Extract-CC-Bytestream
+Extract a closed-caption bytstream from video frames

+I should note that this code is ugly, but it worked for what we were using it for.

+Produces:
+  * tarball of the extracted frame lines
+  * the raw bytes (two per frame) of the data
+  * a webvtt caption file

+Tunables:
+* $FFMPEG = the location of ffmpeg binary
+* $ CCEXTRACT = the location of the ccextract binary
+* $CCBASE = the starting line of the pgm for extraction
+* $CCLINE = the PGM line to use for CC data (real=$CCBASE + $CCLINE)
+* $CCHEIGHT = the height of the PGM file to make
+* $FRAMERATE = the video frame rate
+* $BITWIDTH = ~27 pixels per data bit.
+* $DEBUG = when set, more output is created, including images with pink spots where the actual samples were made